Kayinnasaki/comment-embed/readme.md

 # Blue Sky Comment Embedding through iFrames

-I designed [Owner avatarbsky-comments](https://github.com/Kayinnasaki/bsky-comments) to embed bluesky replies as "comments" on small websites, but unfortunately neocities, a great place for this kind of thing, has prohibitive COR rules that prevents that script from running.
+I designed [bsky-comments](https://github.com/Kayinnasaki/bsky-comments) to embed bluesky replies as "comments" on small websites, but unfortunately neocities, a great place for this kind of thing, has prohibitive COR rules that prevents that script from running.

 The solutions, like with other comment boxes, is *iframes*.
 This setup allows you to call the script in an offsite.
 This repository is designed